xoho/SchoolZillaDevOpsHomework/PART3.md

 There should be a central repository of deployment information, ideally stored in a source control system like [GitLab](https://about.gitlab.com/).
 Tasks and builds should either be checked in manually into the source control system or be automatically checked in through a continuous integration system like [Jenkins](http://jenkins-ci.org/).
 The service orchestrator should pull builds and tasks from the source repo to push to endpoints so that changes can be tracked and rolled back to previous versions if necessary.

-The solution to [part 1](PART1.md) could be extended to allow receiving of control mechanisms which would command the system to pull from the source repo, execute code, and report back results.
+The solution to [part 1](PART1.md) could be extended to allow receiving of control mechanisms which would command the system to pull from the source repo, execute code, and report back results using a logging server system like [LogStash](http://logstash.net/).

 While a service orchestrator can be built from scratch, choosing a pre-built option like [Ansible](http://www.ansible.com/home), [Chef](https://www.getchef.com/chef/), [Puppet ](http://puppetlabs.com/) or [SaltStack](http://www.saltstack.com/community/) might provide more options and a corporate/community supported code base.